EdvardSire/keyboard/README.md

 # An efficient 40% keyboard layout
 I have been fiddling with my 40% layout ever since i got my keyboard, and I believe that I've come up with some good ideas about the 40% layout that I haven't seen anywhere else online.
-You can upload the keyboard [JSON file](https://github.com/EdvardSire/keyboard/blob/master/niu_mini_layout_planck_mit_mine.json) at [QMK configurator](https://config.qmk.fm/#/) to see for yourself.
+You can upload the keyboard [JSON file](https://github.com/EdvardSire/keyboard/blob/master/niu_mini_layout_planck_mit_mine.json) at [QMK configurator](https://config.qmk.fm/#/) to view the layout layer by layer.

-## This is another heading
+## Can you go smaller than 40%
-This is some text
+The reason I bought a 40% was that i wanted the perfect keyboard, by that I mean the smallest possible, *usable*, keyboard.
+Since i wanted a tiny footprint I went with a ortholinear 1 unit keyboard, ortholinear doesn't automatically mean smaller, since you can aruge that a keybaords size is more accurately defined by its number of keys.
+I personally chose an ortholinear keyboard since i value the grid and smaller footprint.
+Looking back I'd say that my intuition was correct, if we messure a keybaord by its grid footprint, I'd argue that a 4x12 keyboard is